Vibrant vlita! Quick, easy and so very good!

 - To serve, toss with olive oil and red wine vinegar to taste.
 Any vlita which you will not eat immediately should not be dressed with vinegar and oil.

 - If you wish to freeze some vlita, simply place serving size portions in freezer bags, remove excess air, and store in the freezer for several months.
-To serve, simply bring a pot of water to a boil, pour the contents of the freezer bag into the water (still frozen) and cook until defrosted and warm.
-Serve immediately.
-Enjoy!
+To serve, defrost the Vlita, and simply bring a pot of water to a boil, pour the contents of the freezer bag into the water and cook until heated through.
+Toss with olive oil and red wine vinegar and serve immediately.
+Enjoy.